Consumer Portal (Set up Instructions)

 You may have a Balance Due on your account you need to address.
 (See next question)

 Although the convenience of having the CPNFLEX card is to avoid upfront cost, some charges will require follow up documents such as an EOB or itemized statement per the IRS.
-This is described more in your Policy and Procedures.
+This is described more on your FACT SHEET, located on the Consumer Portal.
 You can view your charges requiring an EOB/itemized statement 24/7 from your Consumer Portal and by downloading the CPNFLEX Mobile App from your mobile device.

 A: When a participant submits their EOB (along with a debit card substantiation claim form) to verify their charge, if all or a portion is non-qualified or over paid, the participant will be notified by customer service asking they repay the amount.
 This is called a Balance Due.
 Balance Dues may be repaid on their Consumer Portal account.
 Other methods of paying back are to send a personal check, made payable to CPN, or to submit itemized documents for out-of-pocket qualified expenses to be reimbursed and payment will be less the "Balance Due" owed.